jostrm/azure-enterprise-scale-ml/README.md

  Q:Looking for ESML *`AutoLake™ - (supports: Data Mesh/Featurestore/DeltaLake) @ Azure`* and `ESML AI Factory` with turnkey `MLOps` with `AutoML`?
  - Yes, this is the repo and solution accelerator including this.
  - Yes, ESML are using `Azure Datalake GEN 2` 100%.
 Also for Azure ML Pipelines/Datastore (using the GA Storage SDK to upload files, since Azure ML SDK has only experimental status).
 No blob storage needed.
  - Yes, `ESML supports DeltaLake` for MASTER data.
-How does that work since Azure ML does not support .delta ?
-A: When ESML autogenerates Azure ML pipelines, the .parquet file of .delta is used.
+How does that work since Azure ML does not support .delta yet?
+A: When ESML autogenerates Azure ML pipelines, a .parquet representation is used in the PROJECTS structure.

 ![](./esml/images/esml-turnkey.png)
 ## ESML Dashboard - Dev,Test,Prod environments